project-chip/connectedhomeip/src/test_driver/tizen/README.md

 ninja -C out/tizen-check check > ninja-tizen-check.log 2>&1
 ```

-Then, use the run command and add the "rootshell" keyword to kernel arguments
+Then, use the run command and add the `rootshell` keyword to kernel arguments
 passed to QEMU (the string after the `-append` option).
 This will run QEMU, but
 instead of running the test, it will drop you to the shell.
 From there, you can
 run the test manually by typing `/mnt/chip/runner.sh`.